 Welcome letter for Guests.

 A great welcome letter is essential to set your house rules and give instructions on how to use the t.v, lock doors ect.
 Always go that extra mile and add in your favorite restaurants and places in your town to visit so they can enjoy their stay with a locals tips.
-Here is my free Welcome Letter Template!
+Here is my Welcome Letter Template!
 It’s in a clean, minimal style that you can edit as you like.
 It’s full of the exact information guests expect to find in your home.
 You can eliminate the need for texts and phone calls back and forth, by providing this information in a clear printed document in the room.

 Setting your price.

 Look at other similar listings in your area and their prices during the peak times in your area.
 I don’t suggest using the Airbnb smart pricing or price suggestions as they were underpricing our property during these niche peak periods.
 Set your own prices.
 You can see other rentals in your area and what they are charging.
 You can check who else has an Airbnb in your area and if you’re in a hot rental market or not with AirDNA…

 Always look at the Super Host listings in your area for inspiration.
 Check their listing descriptions and see where you could improve, and take tips from them to increase your own bookings.
 Reading their reviews can also shed light on what is making them stand out from the rest…

 To make sure your guests’ stay is a pleasant one.
 Anticipate any needs they have with a welcome letter, personal touches, or unique amenities.
 If you know your booking is for a birthday or anniversary, a small gift or kind note can go a long way toward setting their mood.
 If you have a family with kids, perhaps some brochures for family friendly attractions in the area, or details about special events during their stay…